Md-Siam-Mia-Code/ArtTic-LAB/README.md

   <img src="assets/Banner.png" alt="ArtTic-LAB Banner"/>
 </p>

-### Your Personal AI Art Studio, Forged for Intel ARC GPUs 🚀
+## Your Personal AI Art Studio, Forged for Intel ARC GPUs 🚀

 Tired of the messy, complex, and NVIDIA-centric world of AI image generation?
 So were we.
-ArtTic-LAB was born out of a simple desire: to have a **modern, clean, and powerful** tool that just _works_ on Intel ARC hardware, without the headaches.
+ArtTic-LAB was born out of a simple desire: to have a **modern, clean, and powerful** tool that just _works_ on Intel ARC hardware, now supporting the full spectrum of Stable Diffusion models from 1.5 to the next-gen SD3.

 This is not just another wrapper.
 It's a ground-up application built for performance, aesthetics, and a user-friendly experience.
 Welcome home, ARC creators! ✨